swtormy/snotify/README.md

 ## Features

+- **Flexible operation modes**: Support for both synchronous and asynchronous operations
-- **Support for multiple channels**: Telegram, Email, and Custom channels.
+- **Support for multiple channels**: Telegram, Email, and Custom channels
-- **Fallback mechanism**: ability to specify the order of channels for sending messages in case of failure.
-Errors are logged instead of raised when fallback is enabled.
+- **Fallback mechanism**: ability to specify the order of channels for sending messages in case of failure
-- **Easy setup and use**.
+- **Easy setup and use**

 ## Requirements